 My hope is that with this recipe, you will never even have to explain that it’s secretly made with health-promoting ingredients.

-It will be so delicious, no one suspects a thing!
+(It will be so delicious, no one suspects a thing!)

-Dessert with benefits
+A Dessert with Health Benefits

 Okay, let’s just get this out there: you’re totally kidding yourself if you say you don’t crave dessert at least sometimes.